 Traditional Service with Cremation

 For many, a choice is made of a traditional funeral service with cremation as the final disposition, rather than ground burial.
 This option allows the family to blend both traditional and special wishes together to provide an even more personalized celebration of life.
 There may be a traditional visitation, and during the funeral, the casket is present at the service.
 The body may be cremated in a casket or special cremation container and arrangements for final placement of the cremated remains may be determined with a funeral director.

 A service can be held with an urn present following a cremation.
 These types of services allow family and friends to gather at places of worship, cemeteries, homes, and other locations.
 If your family wishes to have either a private viewing or a formal visitation with the body present, we will assist you with those arrangements before the cremation takes place.

 Helping you personalize the service you desire is at the heart of what we do at Stuhr Funeral Home.
-From encouraging you to select music or photographs which reflect the life of the one you have loved, we are dedicated to making this a very special celebration for you and your family.
+From encouraging you to select music or photographs which reflect the life of the one you have loved, to incorporating your family in witnessing the cremation process, we are dedicated to making this a meaningful time for you and your family.

 Your Funeral Director is well-versed in the laws and regulations regarding cremation and will assist you in making sure your decisions and the services you select are handled efficiently and effectively.

 The practice of cremation dates back to ancient times, and it remains a popular choice of final disposition for a variety of personal, religious and environmental reasons.

 The cremation process requires a casket or an alternative cremation container holding the deceased to be placed into a cremation retort.
 The cremated remains are then placed in an urn chosen by your family and made available for you to keep, have placed in a niche or columbarium, scatter or bury.